jackyin68/dccn-daemon/README.md

-# Set up CI/CD for Ankr daemon
+# Ankr DCCN Daemon

-## Functionalities in the first version,
+## Functionalities in the 1st version

-1. talk to cluster master
+1. Communication to cluster master

-1. finish the self-registration when boot up.
+2. Finish the self-registration upon booting up

-1. add a task
+3. Add a task

-1. list tasks
+4. List tasks

-1. delete a task
+5. Delete a task

 ## Usage
 `./ankr-daemon`

-- `create`: create taska (for test)
+- `create`: create task (for test)

 - `delete`: delete task (for test)